March 23, 2026

 Proposed Landfill Expansion in Horry County

 A proposed landfill expansion in Horry County would fill more than 100 acres of wetlands, raising serious concerns about water quality, flooding and long-term environmental harm.
+Thanks to your advocacy in January, DES will hold a public hearing on April 2 before any decisions are made.

 The proposed expansion would: